tomato42/tls13-spec/draft-ietf-tls-tls13.md

 If no common cryptographic parameters can be negotiated, the server will send a fatal alert.

+In cases where the client and server have communicated before and the server has indicated willingness, the client can consolidate its entire first flight of messages to the server as well as send application data in its first flight, as shown below:

+       Client                                               Server

+       ClientHello
+       ClientKeyShare
+       {Certificate*}
+       {CertificateVerify*}
+       {Finished}
+       [Application Data]        -------->
+                                                       ServerHello
+                                                    ServerKeyShare
+                                 <--------              {Finished}
+       [Application Data]        <------->      [Application Data]

+                Figure 3.
+Message flow for a zero round trip handshake

+In order to allow the server to clearly distinguish between 0-RTT handshake data and 1-RTT handshake data in case of a 0-RTT failure, all handshake messages in this flow after the ClientKeyShare shall use the "early_handshake" record type.
+0-RTT application data from the two phases can be distinguished by whether it appears before or after the handshake data.
+[[OPEN ISSUE: Should we use a separate DTLS epoch or just rely on decryption failures to reject the data?]]

+{::comment}
+[TODO(ekr@rtfm.com): RESUMPTION]
 When the client and server decide to resume a previous session or duplicate an existing session (instead of negotiating new security parameters), the message flow is as follows: